adabalap/sharenest/README.md

 ## Upload Architecture

+ShareNest supports two primary upload flows, controlled by the `UPLOAD_FLOW` environment variable on the server:

+1.  **`par` (default):** Direct-to-OCI uploads using Pre-Authenticated Requests (PARs).
+2.  **`sdk`:** A hybrid approach where large files are uploaded in parts using the OCI SDK, while smaller files still use the `par` flow.

+### `par` Flow (Default)

-To efficiently handle files of all sizes, ShareNest offloads the upload process from the application server directly to OCI Object Storage.
+This is the simplest and most direct method.
+It offloads the entire upload process from the application server directly to OCI Object Storage.

 -   **How it works:**
     1. When a user initiates an upload, the web client sends a request to the ShareNest API (`/api/initiate-upload`).